 Dynamic Equilibrium can be defined as the state of a given system in which the reversible reaction taking place in it stops changing the ratio of reactants and products, but there is a movement of substances between the reactants and the products.
-This movement occurs at an equal rate and there is no net change of the reactant and product ratio.
+This movement occurs at an equal rate, and there is no net change in the reactant and product ratio.

 For these types of equilibria, the equilibrium constants are represented with the help of the rate constants for the forward and backward reactions.
 Systems maintaining a dynamic equilibrium are examples of systems in steady states.

-We can also say that when the two opposing forces are operating simultaneously and independent of each other, two states (state 1 and state 2) are formed with the interchange between the two states.
+We can also say that when the two opposing forces are operating simultaneously, and independently of each other, two states (state 1 and state 2) are formed with the interchange between the two states.
 The states are said to be in dynamic equilibrium.
 A double-sided arrow usually represents the dynamic equilibrium ”A ⇌ B” in Chemistry and Physics.

 ⇒ Also Read: